canyon289/canyon289.github.io/dev/content/articles/MinimumStrongNetwork.md

 <div id="wronglyconnectedgraph"></div>

-However this solution is suboptimal.
+However, this solution is suboptimal.
 We can see that there are 3 strongly connected groups of 2 and 1 strongly connected group of three.

-Instead if we place 4 edges like this, the largest connected group is 2 even though the number of edges and nodes are the same.
+Instead, if we place 4 edges like this, the largest connected group is 2 even though the number of edges and nodes are the same.
 <div id="betterconnectedgraph"></div>